mholt/caddy-dynamicdns/README.md

 ### Disabling IPv6

-To disable IPv6 lookups, specify only IPv4 as the version you want enabled.
+To disable IPv6 lookups, specify only IPv4 as the version you want enabled:

 Caddyfile config: